Unipisa/Softi-Workbench/additional-materials/workplace/SoftiStoryInventory.md

 * Softi-2: 13/2/68, 5/3/68
 * Softi-3: 9/3/68, 4/4/68

 *Question: I used inception P571 to indicate the initial date of the time span of the creation of Softi.
 How do I enter the final date of the time span?
-Do we need a new property, say termination?
-Any other suggestion on how to express this time span?*
+I see that Kat has used P2669 discontinued date).
+I'm afraid both properties do not convey the intended meaning, that is the time span covered by our findings, which is likely shorter than the time span of the project.*

 *Question: we might also put here the dates when they were saved in SWH.
 Again, do we need a new property?*